Critical Role: Post-campaign

 In October 2022, Critical Role announced an upcoming two-part special titled The Mighty Nein Reunited.
 The canonical story picks up several months after the conclusion of the second campaign with the cast reprising their roles.
 Part 1 aired on November 17, 2022 with Part 2 airing on December 1, 2022.
 In addition to being streamed on Twitch and YouTube, The Mighty Nein Reunited was simulcast in Cinemark Theatres in both the United States and South America.
+The cast reprised their roles again for an episode titled The Mighty Nein Reunion: Echoes of the Solstice, which was recorded live at the OVO Arena Wembley on the October 25, 2023 and streamed over Twitch and YouTube the following night.
+The story takes place during the third campaign, close to a decade after the second campaign.

-In January 2023, it was announced that the campaign will receive an animated television adaptation titled Mighty Nein.
-The series will be executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina; Metapigeon, Amazon Studios, and Titmouse will also executive produce.
+The eight volume prequel graphic novel series Critical Role: The Mighty Nein Origins was published between 2021 and 2024.
+In January 2023, it was announced that the campaign would receive an animated television adaptation titled Mighty Nein.
+The series is executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina; Metapigeon, Amazon MGM Studios, and Titmouse will also executive produce.
+The first season is scheduled to premiere on November 19, 2025.

 Campaign three

 The third campaign premiered on October 21, 2021.
 The story takes place after the events of the second campaign and Exandria Unlimited; it is set on the continent of Marquet, which was briefly visited during the Vox Machina campaign.
 Multiple characters in this campaign are returning characters.
 Dorian, Orym, and Fearne premiered in Exandria Unlimited while Bertrand premiered in the one-shot "Search For Grog".
+The characters met in the city of Jrusar and later named their adventuring party the Bells Hells after a fallen member.
+After Riegel's character FCG sacrificed themself to save the Bells Hells in Episode 91 (April 2024), Riegel took a leave of absence from the show to receive treatment for cancer before returning to the show with a new character in June 2024.